-Commission District All Applicant/Agent Broward County Board of County Commissioners Proposed modifications Amends Policy 2.16.2 Effect of Proposed Change Requires local governments to address affordable housing supply and programs in each of the "moderate," "low," and "very-low" income categories.
-G C Requires local governments to use the "Broward County Affordable Housing Needs Assessment," 2018, prepared by The Metropolitan Center at Florida International University, to estimate its supply of affordable housing.
+Commission District All Applicant/Agent Broward County Board of County Commissioners Proposed modifications Amends Policy 2.16.3 Effect of Proposed Revises the Policy to update and provide bonus formulas for "moderate," "low," and "very-low" income units.
+Change • Revises the policy to require affordable units to be restricted as such for a minimum of 30 years.
 Comprehensive Plan Consistency Consistent: A. BrowardNext→2017 Broward County Land Use Plan LUP Vision - Affordable Housing STRATEGY AH-1: Support sustainable funding sources to develop and/or rehabilitate affordable housing.
+STRATEGY AH-3: The Broward County Land Use Plan shall include an Affordable Housing Density Bonus Program, including promoting a supply of smaller, traditionally affordable units, such as efficiency/studio occupancy units.
 STRATEGY AH-4: Municipalities should adopt a comprehensive strategy to ensure a sufficient supply of affordable housing to help meet the needs of our population and economy.
-Policies 2.4.6, 2.4.7, 2.16.1, 2.16.2, 2.20.2, 2.31.1, and 2.35.1 LUP definition of Affordable Housing
+STRATEGY MM-2: Recognize and address the transportation and housing connection.
+STRATEGY TR-1: Prioritize new development and redevelopment to existing and planned downtowns and major transit corridors and transit hubs.
+Policies 2.4.6, 2.4.7, 2.16.1, 2.16.2, 2.16.3, 2.20.2, and 2.35.1 LUP definition of Affordable Housing

 - II.
 Recommendation.
-The Broward County Board of County Commissioners (Board) initiated the proposed amendment at their November 5, 2019 meeting (Agenda Item #86). - III.
+The Broward County Board of County Commissioners (Board) initiated the proposed amendment at their November 5, 2019 meeting (Agenda Item #85). - III.
 Background.
 The Board has adopted affordable housing as an important component of the Board's values and goals.
 This includes (1) facilitating a regional approach to growth and redevelopment through coordination and collaboration at the federal, state, and local levels, and (2) increasing the availability of affordable housing of all types, countywide, in every community using effective, uniform criteria, policies and strategies.
 On April 17, 2018, Broward County held an affordable housing workshop that directed staff to pursue various initiatives, including funding, density bonuses and inclusionary zoning, among others.
 Subsequently, the County contracted with Florida International University's Metropolitan Center to update the Broward County Affordable Housing Needs Assessment (2018) (see attached).
 On October 8, 2019 Commissioner Geller hosted a workshop to discuss housing affordability and residential densities, followed by an affordable housing workshop held by the Board on October 22, 2019 (see attached Power Point presentation).
+On November 5, 2019, the Board voted on several motions to initiate amendments to Land Use Plan (LUP) policies and transmit it to the Broward County Planning Council for consideration.